samyilin/dotfiles/README.md

 I don't have a Mac, can't test in Mac.

-Will try to test this on BSDs one day.
+Will try to test this on BSD VMs one day.

 ## TODO

 Based on personal priority:

 1. Write a pre-commit hook that is ran every time a commit happens to make sure shellcheck passes before I commit.
 May try to use Gitlab Runner or other systems.

-2. Overhaul Vim experience.
-Use some plugins to enable LSP or other IDE-like features.
-Make modular vim setup.
-Might use Neovim?
-Who knows?

-3. Proof-read READMEs.
-LOL

-4. Fine-tune remove scripts.
-Not a priority at the moment, as I'm actively tuning setup scripts.

-5. More testing on different platforms/containers.

-6. Test this on a WSL bare-metal install.
+2. Test this on a WSL bare-metal install.